dkhalanskyjb/journal/JOURNAL.md

 plan.
 If the checkpoints just skip the spaces, then we can get erroneous
 results: `      05` would be considered acceptable for `_m`, for example.
 Now what do we do?

+Fought with IDEA for something like ten minutes to make it show me the bytecode for `kotlinx-coroutines-test:1.6.4`.
+That's one of the main reasons I dislike the "I" in the "IDE": when you want some specific functionality, you can't just access it, you need to determine how it's "I"ntegrated with everything else.
+Also, no idea which attempts to view the JAR failed because of me and which because of bugs.

+Sure enough, my gut feeling that two instances of fixing something shouldn't be enough paid off, but this time before we published one more embarassing release.
+<https://github.com/Kotlin/kotlinx.coroutines/pull/3753> This time, the code is
+just the Kotlin version of what was implicitly compiled, there's very little potential of something going wrong.
+Frankly, this last edit was not even strictly needed, so there probably wouldn't be another embarassing release anyway.
+I added rationale throughout the PRs so that the wide public doesn't think we're some clueless buffoons.
+Not that I'm saying I'm not, especially when it comes to Kotlin, but we do need some credibility in the public's eyes.

+In any case, this is educational.
+Need to focus better.